Master of Science in Information Management

-The MSIM curriculum builds foundational skills across the breadth of the information management field, and provides opportunities for specializations in a variety of areas, including data science and analytics, information assurance and security, information architecture and organization, user experience, information policy and society, or information management and consulting.
+The MSIM curriculum builds foundational skills across the breadth of the information management field, and provides opportunities for specializations in a variety of areas, including Data Science and Analytics, Information Assurance and Security, Information Architecture and Organization, and Information Management and Consulting.
 Learn more about specializations.

 MSIM graduates have the analytic capability, ethical awareness, and leadership skills to contextualize information so they can:

 - Find and gather information from multiple sources

 - Recognize information gaps and identify information needs

 - Actualize information and design systems to enable others to use information effectively

 - Use information for decision making and communication

 Graduates of the program often see immediate professional benefits from their experiences in the program.
 Typical roles for graduates immediately following degree completion include:

 - Information Architect

 - Risk Consultant